ColbyParsons/bouncing_point_animation/README.md

-A fun visualization made in D3 where pointes bounce around the svg from a random starting position and trajectory.
+A fun visualization made in D3 where points bounce around an svg window with a random starting position and trajectory.
-When the distance between two points is below a certain threshold a line is drawn between the points.
+When the distance between two points is below a threshold a line is drawn between the points.